Will be available soon.

 17.2 The parties shall be under obligation continuously to inform each other of changes to contacts/contact points.

-A.1 The subject of/instruction on the data processing: The Data Processor’s services under the Agreement are exposed through a mobile app that can be individually designed to fit the purposes of the Data Controller.
+The Data Processor’s services under the MSA are exposed through a mobile app that can be individually designed to fit the purposes of the Data Controller.
 The Data Processor’s digital ecosystem communicates with the Data Controllers’ back-end systems, and collects data from users of the mobile app.

-A.2 The purpose of the Data Processor’s processing of personal data on behalf of the Data Controller is: The overall purpose of the processing activities is to deliver the agreed services under the Agreement, to provide and support an ecosystem that enables the Data Controller to boost its customer loyalty, to create a frictionless shopping experience and to support the continuous optimization of the customer experience.
+The overall purpose of the processing activities is to deliver the agreed services under the MSA, to provide and support an ecosystem that enables the Data Controller to boost its customer loyalty, to create a frictionless shopping experience and to support the continuous optimization of the customer experience.

-A.3 The Data Processor’s processing of personal data on behalf of the Data Controller shall mainly pertain to (the nature of the processing): The Data Processor performs the following processing activities:
+A.3 The Data Processor’s processing of personal data on behalf of the Data Controller shall mainly pertain to (the nature of the processing):

 - Facilitating the collection of personal data from the users of the mobile app